-Why Does The Snooze Button Give You Only 9 More Minutes of Sleep?
+Why Does the Snooze Button Only Give You 9 More Minutes of Sleep?

 By the time the snooze feature was added in the 1950s, the innards of alarm clocks had long been standardized.
 This meant that the teeth on the snooze gear had to mesh with the existing gear configuration, leaving engineers with a single choice: They could set the snooze for either a little more than nine minutes, or a little more than 10 minutes.
-But because reports indicated that 10 minutes was too long, allowing people to fall back into a "deep" sleep, clock makers decided on the nine-minute gear, believing people would wake up easier and happier after a shorter snooze.
+But because early reports indicated that 10 minutes was too long, allowing people to fall back into a "deep" sleep, clock makers decided on the nine-minute gear, believing people would wake up easier and happier after a shorter snooze.

 Although today's digital clocks can be programmed to have a snooze of any length, many default to the standard nine minutes, because that's what consumers expect.